Dionicio Rodriguez

-Dionicio Rodríguez (1891–1955) was a Mexican-born artist and architect whose work can be seen in Alabama, Arkansas, Illinois, Maryland, Michigan, New Mexico, Tennessee, and Texas, as well as Washington, D.C. and Mexico City.
+Dionicio Rodríguez (1891–1955) was a Mexican-born artist and architect whose work can be seen in Alabama, Arkansas, Illinois, Maryland, Michigan, New Mexico, Tennessee, and Texas, as well as Washington, D.C., and Mexico City.

 His work is noted for its unique style of concrete construction that imitates wood, known as Faux Bois (French for false wood).
 Gates, benches and artificial rock formations were created by the artist to invite visitors to rest or explore the landscape.

 Many of his major works of art are listed in the National Register of Historic Places.

 Biography

-Rodríguez was born on April 11, 1891 in Toluca, State of Mexico, in Mexico to Catarino Rodríguez and Luz Alegria de Rodríguez.
+Rodríguez was born on April 11, 1891, in Toluca, State of Mexico, in Mexico to Catarino Rodríguez and Luz Alegria de Rodríguez.
 His family moved to Mexico City when he was young.
 When he was older, he worked with his father and brother as a bricklayer.
-At one time he worked with Pedro Ximénez, whose wife, Beatrice, would go on to become a cement sculptor of note herself.
+Sometime later in Mexico City Rodríguez was hired by Luis Robles Gil, a contractor and civil engineer, and by J.W.
+Douglas who Rodríguez made cement objects for.

-Rodríguez left Mexico City in the early 1920s for Monterrey.
-He moved on to Laredo, Texas and then to San Antonio, arriving in about 1924.
+Rodríguez, with letters of recommendation from Douglas and Gil, left Mexico City in the early 1920s for Monterrey, Mexico.
+In Monterrey he met up with Máximo Cortés’ father who told Rodriquez that he should move to Laredo to work with his son.
+He moved on to Laredo, Texas shortly after and met up with Máximo Cortés, a fellow artisan, who was currently working on casting cement embellishments for a school.
+They worked with each other briefly before Rodríguez left for San Antonio.
+He arrived in San Antonio in 1924 and briefly worked at the Alamo cement company (1924-1925).

-Rodríguez died in San Antonio on December 16, 1955, and was buried in San Fernando Archdiocesan Cemetery.
+Rodríguez died at the Robert B. Green hospital in San Antonio on December 16, 1955, he was 64 when he passed and he was buried at the San Fernando Cemetery #2.
 He had no immediate survivors.
+Unknown if he ever married, his death certificate claims he’s a widower but there’s no proof she actually exists.